chrisvwx/LLLplus.jl/README.md

 emulate unit-variance Gaussian-distributed values.
 ![Time vs matrix size](benchmark/perfVsNfloat32.png)

+All the modules can handle a variety of data types.
 In the horizontal axis of the next figure, the values 1..6 represent Int32, Int64, Int128, Float64, BitInt, and BigFloat datatypes which are used to generate 200 16x16 matrices, over which execution time for the lattic reduction techniques is averaged.
 The vertical axis is a logarithmic representation of execution time as in the previous figure. ![Time vs data type](benchmark/perfVsDataTypeN16.png)

 ### Future